-Delivering on all these payroll trends requires a strong partnership with payroll providers.
-Whether you're just getting a software solution from a third party, or whether they’re doing your full HR strategy, it's important to bring them into the process sooner rather than later.
-Technology is a big part of how you execute business strategy, and getting employees to buy-in starts with getting the fundamentals right: a paycheck delivered on time, with access to information and accompanying services when, where, and how they want them.
+Capitalizing on the top payroll industry trends of 2022 requires a strong partnership with your chosen payroll provider.
+Whether you're limiting services to a basic payroll run from a third party or choosing to outsource your full HR strategy, it's important to bring a service partner into the process sooner rather than later.
+Technology can be a big part of how business strategies are executed and getting employees on board starts with the fundamentals: a paycheck delivered on time, with access to information and accompanying services when, where, and how they want them.

-No matter what technology advancements come our way or how the workforce changes, payroll remains a constant.
-It's the contract between employer and employee — and trust is built when employees are paid accurately and on time.
-However, economics is not a given and things happen.
-When they do, you’ll want to ensure you’re ready and have a back-up plan to ensure you don’t lose the trust of your valued employees or take a step back in your payroll process.
-Here is one way Paychex is helping organizations guard against payroll interruptions.
+No matter what technological advancements come along or how the workforce changes, payroll remains a constant.
+It's a key piece in the relationship between the employer and the employee — and trust is built when employees are paid accurately and on time.
+As the past few years have shown us, unexpected events arise, from weather-related supply chain issues to a full-scale public health emergency.
+Preparation and flexibility are the keys to dealing with shifts in economics or the workforce.
+Employers will want to ensure that paychecks are processed, and that they have a back-up plan to avoid losing the trust of valued employees.
+If you're ready to capitalize on the latest industry solutions, here is one way Paychex is helping organizations guard against payroll interruptions.